 Pricing and availability

-While the Deebot Ozmo 930 isn’t yet available in the US, it’s on shelves in both the UK and Australia with a price tag of £549 / AU$1,299.
-(The newest Ecovacs robot vacuum available in the US is the Deebot N79S, but it lacks the Ozmo’s wet-and-dry functionality.)
+The Deebot Ozmo 930 was first launched in a limited market, including the UK and Australia with a price tag of £549 / AU$1,299.
+However, it's also now available in the US for about $600 a pop.
+The other Ecovacs model available in the US is the Deebot N79S, but it lacks the Ozmo’s wet-and-dry functionality.

 Compared to the competition, the price of the Ozmo 930 is quite competitive, especially considering it will have you striking out both vacuuming and mopping from your to-do list.
 For comparison, iRobot’s flagship Roomba 980, which doesn’t have a mopping function, will set you back $900 / £800 / AU$1,499, while the premium Electrolux PUREi9 costs a whopping AU$1,699 (about $1,325 / £954) for a single-function droid.